ujjwalguptaofficial/shivneri.docs/docs/tutorial/body.md

 `body` is class member of Guard and Controller.
 It is used to access body data sent in http post request.

-body data is stored in form of hash, so you can use hash syntax for accessing body data.
+body data is stored in form of hash (key is type of string & value is type of JSON::Any), so you can use hash syntax for accessing body data.

 ```
 class UserController < Shivneri::Controller